withastro/docs/src/pages/en/guides/imports.md

 [`Astro.glob()`](/en/reference/api-reference/#astroglob) is a way to load many local files into your static site setup.

-`.glob()` only takes one parameter: a relative URL glob of which local files you'd like to import.
+`.glob()` only takes one parameter: a relative glob pattern of which local files you'd like to import.
 It’s asynchronous, and returns an array of the exports from matching files.

 ```astro title="src/components/my-component.astro"
 ---